+86-159 9860 6917

 When it comes to soil stabilization and erosion control, geogrid and fabric are two commonly used solutions.
 In this article, we will explore the differences between geogrid and fabric, and their requirements to help you make an informed choice for your specific project.

-- Load Distribution: Geogrids distribute loads more evenly across a larger area.
-In road construction, for example, they help to spread the weight of vehicles, reducing stress on the underlying soil and preventing deformation or collapse.
+- Load Distribution: Spreads applied loads evenly across a larger area, reducing stress on underlying soil and preventing deformation or failure.

 What is Geofabric, and What Are Its Applications?